tari-project/rfcs/src/RFC-0150_Wallets.md

 ### Key Responsibilities

-The wallet software is responsible for constructing and negotiating [transaction]s for transferring and receiving [Tari coin]s on the Base Layer.
-It should also provide functionality to generate, store and recover a master seed key and derived cryptographic key pairs that can be used for Base Layer addresses and signing of transactions.
+The wallet software is responsible for constructing and negotiating [transactions][transaction] for transferring and receiving
+[Tari coins][Tari coin] on the [base layer][Base Layer].
+It should also provide functionality to generate, store and recover a master seed key and derived cryptographic keypairs that can be used for Base Layer addresses and signing of transactions.

-### Details of Functionality
+### Functional Details

 A detailed description of the required functionality of the Tari software wallet is provided in three parts:
-* basic transaction functionality;
+* basic transaction functionality,
-* key management features; and
+* key management features, and
 * the different methods for recovering the wallet state of the Tari software wallet.

 #### Basic Transaction Functionality

-- It MUST be able to send and receive Tari coins using [Mimblewimble] transactions.
+- Wallet **MUST** be able to send and receive Tari coins using [Mimblewimble] transactions.
-- It SHOULD be able to establish a connection between different user wallets to negotiate:
+- Wallet **SHOULD** be able to establish a connection with other user wallets to interactively negotiate:
-  - the construction of a transaction; and
+    - construction of the transaction,
-  - the signing of multi-signature transactions.
+    - signing of multi-signature transactions.
-- The Tari software wallet SHOULD be implemented as a library or Application Programming Interface (API) so that Graphic User Interface (GUI) or Command Line Interface (CLI) applications can be developed on top of it.
+- Wallet **SHOULD** be implemented as a library or Application Programming Interface (API) so that Graphical User Interface (GUI) or Command Line Interface (CLI) applications can be developed on top of it.
-- It MUST be able to establish a connection to a [Base Node] to submit transactions and monitor the Tari [blockchain].
+- Wallet **MUST** be able to establish connection to the [base node][Base Node], submit transactions and monitor the Tari [blockchain].
-- It SHOULD maintain an internal ledger to keep track of the Tari coin balance of the wallet.
+- Wallet **SHOULD** maintain an internal ledger to keep track of the Tari coin balance.
-- It MAY offer transaction fee estimation, taking into account:
+- Wallet **MAY** offer transaction fee estimation, taking into account:
-  - transaction byte size;
+    - transaction byte size
-  - network congestion; and
+    - network congestion
-  - desired transaction priority.
+    - desired transaction priority
-- It SHOULD be able to monitor and return the states (Spent, Unspent or Unconfirmed) of previously submitted transactions by querying information from the connected Base Node.
+- Wallet **SHOULD** be able to monitor and present states (`Spent`, `Unspent` or `Unconfirmed`) of previously submitted transactions, by querying information from the connected base node.
-- It SHOULD present the total Spent, Unspent or Unconfirmed transactions in summarized form.
+- Wallet **SHOULD** present the total `Spent`, `Unspent` or `Unconfirmed` transactions in a summarized form.
-- It SHOULD be able to update its software to patch potential security vulnerabilities.
+- Wallet **SHOULD** be able to update its software to patch potential security vulnerabilities.
-Automatic updating SHOULD be selected by default, but users can decide to opt out.
+  Automatic updating **SHOULD** be enabled by default, but users can decide to opt out.
-- Wallet features requiring querying a base node for information SHOULD have caching capabilities to reduce bandwidth consumption.
+- Wallet **SHOULD** feature a caching mechanism for querying operations to reduce bandwidth consumption.

 #### Key Management Features

-- It MUST be able to generate a master seed key for the wallet by using:
+- Wallet **MUST** be able to generate a master seed key for the wallet by using at least one of the following methods:
-  - input from a user (e.g. when restoring a wallet, or in testing); or
+    - input from the user (e.g. when restoring a wallet or in testing),
-  - a user-defined set of mnemonic word sequences using known word lists; or
+    - user-defined set of mnemonic word sequences using known word lists,
-  - a cryptographically secure random number generator.
+    - cryptographically secure random number generator.
-- It SHOULD be able to generate derived transactional cryptographic key pairs from the master seed key using deterministic key pair generation.
+- Wallet **SHOULD** be able to generate derived, transactional, cryptographic keypairs from the master seed key using deterministic keypair generation.
-- It SHOULD store the wallet state using a password or passphrase encrypted persistent key-value database.
+- Wallet **SHOULD** store wallet state using a password or passphrase encrypted persistent key-value database.
-- It SHOULD provide the ability to back up the wallet state to a single encrypted file to simplify wallet recovery and reconstruction at a later stage.
+- Wallet **SHOULD** provide the ability to store backup of the wallet state to a single encrypted file to simplify wallet recovery and reconstruction at a later stage.
-- It MAY provide the ability to export the master seed key or wallet state as a printable paper wallet, using coded markers.
+- Wallet **MAY** provide the ability to export the master seed key or the wallet state as a printable paper wallet, using coded markers.

-#### Different Methods for Recovering Wallet State of Tari Software Wallet
+#### State Recovery

-- It MUST be able to reconstruct the wallet state from a manually entered master seed key.
+- Wallet **MUST** be able to reconstruct the wallet state from a manually entered master seed key.
-- It MUST have a mechanism to systematically search through the Tari blockchain and mempool for unspent and unconfirmed transactions, using the keys derived from the master key.
+- Wallet **MUST** have a mechanism to systematically scan through the Tari blockchain and [mempool](RFC-0190_Mempool.md) for `Unspent` and `Unconfirmed` transactions, using keys derived from the master key.
-- The master seed key SHOULD be derivable from a specific set of mnemonic word sequences using known word lists.
+- The master seed key **SHOULD** be derivable from a set of mnemonic word sequences using known word lists.
-- It MAY enable the reconstruction of the master seed key by scanning a coded marker of a paper wallet.
+- Wallet **MAY** enable the reconstruction of the master seed key by scanning a coded marker of a paper wallet.

+#### State Recovery: Process Overview
+If the wallet database has been lost, corrupted or otherwise damaged, the outputs contained within ([UTXOs](Glossary.md#unspent-transaction-outputs)) can still be recovered from the Tari [blockchain], given you provide the valid recovery keys.
+When the wallet is first initialized in recovery mode, it attempts to synchronize with available base nodes, pulling blocks, attempting to recognize outputs attributed to that particular wallet.

+If one can successfully decrypt the encrypted value, then the UTXO is successfully recognized.
+The next step is to attempt the mask (blinding factor) recovery by rewinding the range proof.
+All recognized and verified outputs are stored in the newly initialized, local wallet database, available for further spending.

+The recovery of simple and stealth one-sided outputs is a bit more complex as we first have to recognize the output by its script pattern, before we can try to decrypt the encrypted value.

+An output is recognized if it matches either of the following input script patterns:

+- The standard output is the simplest, having a single `Nop` instruction.
+- The simple one-sided is matched by the `[Opcode::PushPubKey(scanned_pk)]` so if the `scanned_pk` matches the key derived from the recovery phrase - it's recognized,
+- The [stealth one-sided](RFC-0203_StealthAddresses.md) is similar to its simple counterpart with only the script pattern being different `[Opcode::PushPubKey(nonce), Opcode::Drop, Opcode::PushPubKey(scanned_pk)]`, matching by the last provided `Opcode::PushPubKey(scanned_pk)` instruction.

 [wallet]: Glossary.md#wallet
 [Base Layer]: Glossary.md#base-layer